 Viktoria smells burnt rust upon her wild spaces, and she wants war.

 They tried to dissuade her.
 First what is left of the dryad's court – Dyan and Singreen and Woodbine.
-You cannot go, the shamans say – for what if she is the last?
+You cannot go, the shamans said – for what if she is the last?
 Then their subjects, too – those whom she coddles, confides in, favors with secrets and honeyfruit.
-You cannot go, the people say – we bes can not loses you from us!
-Even the wood clusters to hold back… hornbeams that tangle dense, knotted briars, twigs that catch underfoot and in her hair.
+You cannot go, the people said – we bes can not loses you from us!
+Even the wood clusters to hold her back – hornbeams that tangle dense, knotted briars, twigs that catch underfoot and in her hair.
 She pushes them away.

-"You can't," says the Good Thief, and – though she is much, much stronger than he; not ligaments but vine and tendril and timber – grabs for her arm when Viktoria tells him this savage plan.
+"You can't," said the Good Thief, and – though she is much, much stronger than he, not ligaments but vine and tendril and timber – grabbed for her arm when Viktoria told him this savage plan.
 He is cold, cold, cold to her.
-Stormed off with biting, shunning words and no patience when she argued rather than ripped away.
+Stormed off with toothy words and no patience when she argued rather than ripped away.
 But he never told her what it is she cannot do.

 And he never tells her why.

 So she does.

 And when the first harpoon lands its snout into Viktoria's chest, there is no room for pain.
 Wood ruptures inward.
 Tissue squelches.
 The momentum knocks her spinning across hot factory tile.

 A headless husk has shot her from its master's floor.

 The words of Karras – decorous, rote, scripture that is hardly understood.